dask/distributed/docs/source/scheduling-policies.rst

 were just working on and the last-in-first-out policy eventually exhausts itself.
 In these cases workers often pull tasks from the common task pool.
-The tasks in this pool *are* ordered in a first-come-first-served basis and so workers do behave in a fair scheduling manner at a *coarse* level if not a fine grained one.
+The tasks in this pool *are* ordered in a first-come-first-served basis and so workers do behave in a scheduling manner that's fair to multiple submissions at a *coarse* level, if not a fine-grained one.

-Dask's scheduling policies are short-term-efficient and long-term-fair.
+Dask's scheduling policies are short-term-efficient and long-term-fair to multiple clients.

 Where these decisions are made